theTushar-dot/CSD/README.md

 I found that increasing the number of inference steps to 50 allows the model to generate images with more texture.
 However, given the increased inference time, I would argue that using 10 inference steps is more practical for real-world applications.
 This approach reduces inference time by over 60% while maintaining comparable image quality.

-Just to compare the other combination generated image are shown below(all with --controlnet_con_scale 1.0 0.5 --num_inference_steps 10  --use_f16).
+For comparison, the images generated using other combinations are shown below (all with --controlnet_con_scale 1.0 0.5, --num_inference_steps 10, and --use_f16).

 1. Depth and Canny

 ![Alt text](./generated_images/2_depth_n_canny_10.png)